Ministry of Defense (Japan): Defense Agency

 Modern equipment is gradually replacing obsolescent materiel in the JSDF.
 In 1987, the Defense Agency replaced its communications system (which formerly had relied on telephone lines of the Nippon Telegraph and Telephone) with a microwave network incorporating a three-dimensional transmission system using a communications satellite.
 Despite efforts to increase stocks, however, supplies of ammunition and maintenance and repair parts in 1990 remained at less than satisfactory levels.

 In 2004, the Defense Agency building was attacked by a Kakurōkyō cell through improvised mortar barrages.

+Defense of Japan

+Defense of Japan (防衛白書, Bōei hakusho) is an annual white paper released by Japan's Ministry of Defense.
+It serves as a comprehensive report on Japan's defense policy, national security, and related matters.
+The paper is translated from Japanese into both English and Chinese, and released on the Ministry of Defense's website for anyone from the public to read.
+Digital archives are also provided on their website, going back as far as 2014.

 Ministerial team

 The Ministers in the Ministry of Defense are as follows:

 Senior officials

 Senior Advisers

 The Senior Advisers to the Minister of Defense are senior policy advisers to the Minister of Defense.

 Special Advisers

 The Special Advisers to the Minister of Defense are special policy advisers to the Minister of Defense.

 Vice Minister and other officials

 The Administrative Vice-Minister of Defense, the senior civil-servant at the Ministry of Defense, has the role of coordinating the affairs of the Ministry and of supervising the Ministry's bureaus and organs.